Nowcast3D: Reliable precipitation nowcasting via gray-box learning

 \section{Medium-scale forecast at 0.01° resolution}

-To assess the model's ability to generalize to finer spatial scales—a critical requirement for urban and operational forecasting—we evaluated its performance on an extreme precipitation event in Maoming on 16 August 2025.
-For this analysis, we evaluated all models on the event at a 0.01° spatial resolution (Figure \ref{fig:maoming}a).
-This increase in resolution presents a formidable forecasting challenge, as it resolves faster, more complex atmospheric processes not explicitly represented in the coarser resolution training data.
+To assess our model’s ability to generalize to finer spatial scales (a key requirement for urban and operational forecasting), we evaluate its performance on forecasting an extreme precipitation event in Maoming, Guangdong Province, China on August 16, 2025.
+In this case, all models are operated at a 0.01° spatial resolution (Figure~\ref{fig:maoming}\textbf{a}).
+This higher resolution resolves faster and more intricate atmospheric processes, thereby posing a demanding test of forecast skill.

-The storm's evolution was characterized by the eastward propagation of two primary convective cells.
-The western cell, initially more compact, broadened and intensified significantly as it progressed, while the eastern cell translated across and eventually exited the forecast domain.
-The primary challenges were therefore to accurately represent storm morphology under rapid advection, in particular, the rapid area growth of the western cell and the simultaneous displacement of the eastern cell, which together drove large changes in the reflectivity field.
+The storm evolution was dominated by two convective cells moving eastward along the coast.
+The western cell, initially more compact, broadened and intensified significantly as it progressed, while the eastern cell translated eastward and gradually moved out of the forecast domain.
+The key forecasting challenge was thus to reproduce the evolving storm morphology under rapid advection, in particular, the rapid area growth of the western cell and the simultaneous displacement of the eastern cell, which together drove large changes in the reflectivity field.

-Comparing the predicted spatio-temporal evolution at this high resolution highlights the difficulty models face in forecasting rapidly evolving radar fields (Figure \ref{fig:maoming}g).
-The baseline models, NowcastNet and SimVP, capture the general eastward trend but fail to reproduce the expansion of the western cell, resulting in spatially fragmented predictions.
-The parameter free pySTEPS model underestimates the system's translation speed and does not capture its area growth.
-In contrast, Nowcast3D demonstrates substantially improved performance, more faithfully capturing both the rapid eastward displacement and the structural expansion of the convective system.
+Comparing the predicted spatiotemporal evolution at this high resolution reveals the challenge of forecasting such rapidly evolving radar fields (Figure~\ref{fig:maoming}\textbf{g}).
+The deep-learning baselines, NowcastNet and SimVP, reproduce the overall eastward motion but fail to capture the expansion of the western cell, resulting in fragmented and underdeveloped echoes.
+The parameter-free pySTEPS model underestimates the translation speed of the system and does not reproduce its area growth.
+In contrast, Nowcast3D more faithfully captures both the rapid eastward displacement and the structural expansion of the convective system.